 Tenants and Landlords

 Your “landlord” is the person who owns the house or building you live in.
 For larger buildings, the landlord may hire a “property manager” or “superintendent” to collect rent and manage the building.
 Landlord and tenant responsibilities can vary in different provinces or territories.
-CMHC provides fact sheets that describe aspects of the rental process and related laws in each province and territory.
-The fact sheets also include contact information for provincial and territorial rental authorities and related links.
-You should read the fact sheet related to the province or territory where you live if you plan to rent a home.
-You can find the fact sheets at www.cmhc-schl.gc.ca/en/co/reho.
+CMHC provides more information on the rental process and related laws in each province and territory here.

 In general, your landlord is responsible for: